openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 Unspecified
 ```

-**Description:** No specified type; used with the queryExtensionAbilityInfo interface to query all types of ExtensionAbility.
+**Function:** Unspecified type, used with queryExtensionAbilityInfo interface to query all ExtensionAbility types.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core